ℹ️

 Keep Copies of Everything

-Maintain copies of all letters, receipts, and any responses you receive.
+Maintain copies of all letters, receipts, tracking numbers, and any bureau responses.
+Build a paper trail.

 4